Auschwitz concentration camp: Auschwitz III–Monowitz

 Measuring 270 × 490 m, the camp was larger than Auschwitz I. By the end of 1944, it housed 60 barracks measuring 17.5 × 8 m, each with a day room and a sleeping room containing 56 three-tiered wooden bunks.
 IG Farben paid the SS three or four Reichsmark for nine- to eleven-hour shifts from each worker.
 In 1943–1944, about 35,000 inmates worked at the plant; 23,000 (32 a day on average) were killed through malnutrition, disease, and the workload.
 Within three to four months at the camp, Peter Hayes writes, the inmates were "reduced to walking skeletons".
 Deaths and transfers to the gas chambers at Auschwitz II reduced the population by nearly a fifth each month.
 Site managers constantly threatened inmates with the gas chambers, and the smell from the crematoria at Auschwitz I and II hung heavy over the camp.

-Although the factory had been expected to begin production in 1943, shortages of labor and raw materials meant start-up was postponed repeatedly.
-The Allies bombed the plant in 1944 on 20 August, 13 September, 18 December, and 26 December.
+Although the factory had been expected to begin production in 1943, shortages of labour and raw materials meant start-up was postponed repeatedly.
+The Allies bombed the plant in 1944 on 20 August 13 September, 18 December, and 26 December.
 On 19 January 1945, the SS ordered that the site be evacuated, sending 9,000 inmates, most of them Jews, on a death march to another Auschwitz subcamp at Gliwice.
 From Gliwice, prisoners were taken by rail in open freight wagons to the Buchenwald and Mauthausen concentration camps.
 The 800 inmates who had been left behind in the Monowitz hospital were liberated along with the rest of the camp on 27 January 1945 by the 1st Ukrainian Front of the Red Army.